AstroMeters/Fireworks2023/README.md

 ## Aparature
 ![EOSR0971](https://github.com/roman-dvorak/Fireworks2023/assets/5196729/b99c4376-7233-4b5c-962b-cb13943ac42c)

 The setup was assembled using equipment available to us, allowing the measurement to be conducted without the need for purchasing expensive gear.
+This setup was chosen as "the best", with the idea that it could be simplified for futhure measurement based on this experiences.

 - **500/80 ED Telescope**: An optical device with an 80 mm lens diameter and 500 mm focal length, optimized for capturing clear, detailed images.
 - **Spectral Grating 100 lines per millimeter**: Separates light into individual spectral lines for chemical element identification.